esphome/esphome-docs/web-api/index.rst

 ``turn_on``.
 For example, to turn on a light, you would send a POST request to ``/light/livingroom_lights/turn_on``.
 Some components also optionally accept URL parameters to control some other aspects of a component, for example the brightness of a light.

+You can obtain an overview of the current state of all components available on the device by sending a GET request to ``/states``.
+The result will be a JSON array with the elements being objects like shown below.

+**Note:** On devices with lots of components, this list can become rather long and potentially eat up all of the devices memory.
+It might even crash the device.

 Sensor
 ******